 As google partners, we have to sit seven exams per year, responsibly handle a minimum spend for each specialism, and keep to a high quality level which is determined by a score in our Google Partner account.

 Our head of PPC is an ex Google Ads account strategist at Google HQ, and had extensive training in all of Google's ad formats. he is one of a handful of people who worked behind the scenes on the Google partner program and really understands how Google Ads works!

-The control over your bids is highly granular and you can stop and start at any time, unlike traditional formats such as print, - once its printed it can't be changed.
+The control over your bids is highly granular, and you can stop and start at any time, unlike traditional formats such as print, - once it's printed you can't change it.

-If you want to soar up the serps then we can help.
-Both with your organic search presence and pay per click adevrtising.
+If you want to soar up the serps, we can help with your organic search presence and pay per click advertising.

-We have turned hundreds of accounts around from poor performance, or just turning a profit, to highly converting accounts.
+We have turned hundreds of accounts around from poor performance, or just hanging a profit, to highly converting accounts.

-We have increased clients Ad revenue from £1.5m a year to £20m, whilst driving down cost per acquisition and maximising conversion.
-Start making your Google ads count, be there in the search results when its relevant.
+We have increased clients' Ad revenue from £1.5m a year to £20m, whilst driving down cost per acquisition and maximising conversion.
+Start making your Google ads count, be there in the search results when relevant.